 2. BriteVerify Email Verifier is another SaaS-based tool that verifies mailing lists in three steps: syntax check, domain validation, and email pinging.
 It’s a drag-and-drop solution you can use both for a bulk mailing list verification or via API for a real-time check.

-3. Correct.email Verifier is a web-based tool for mailing lists of all sizes, which provides bulk email verification.
-Here’s how the results of verification look like:
+4. Correct.email Verifier is a web-based tool for mailing lists of all sizes, which provides bulk email verification.
+Here’s how the results of verification looks: